How to export LastPass data and switch password managers

 The extension will open a new tab, and ask you to put your Master Password in to continue.
-Do so, and your browser will start downloading your CSV file of login details.
-We’ll talk about what to do with that file later, so put it in a place you’ll be able to find easily.
+Do so, and your browser will start downloading your CSV file of login details

 You can get your data from the LastPass webpage, but it’s slightly more involved.

-We warned you it would be more complicated… Now you have a text file you can upload to the password manager of your choice, or a CSV file if you opted for the less-complicated, browser extension method.
+Now, you have a text file you can upload to the password manager of your choice or a CSV file if you opted for the less-complicated browser extension method.

 Bitwarden has a free tier, with paid features starting at $10 per year to get things like cloud storage, authenticator, two-step login, and more.
 Here’s how to import the file we generated from LastPass.

 Google Chrome has a pretty good password manager built-in (and it’s free).
 To import your password data, you’ll need a CSV file to import.

 To do that, head to passwords.google.com > click the Gear icon in the top-right > and select Import.
 You’ll be prompted to upload the CSV file at that time.